Canadian-Sheep-Federation/CSFIntershipAssessment2024/full_stack/README.md

 ## 1. Application and API Extensions/Improvements

 -   Add Vimeo embeds so videos can be played within the page (not new tab)
--   Style ftont end using Tailwind
+-   Style front end using Tailwind
 -   Deploy (render is a free option I've used in the past)
 -   Add user authentication and authorization using JWT, allow update/delete operations for own video posts